Darkricky/Darkricky/README.md

-- 👋 Hi, I’m @Darkricky
+- 👋 Hi, I’m @Darkricky(ANKIT KUMAR)
 - 👀 I’m interested in learning new skills.
-- 🌱 I’m currently learning Techno international newtown.
+- 🌱 I’m currently learning in Techno international newtown.
 - 💞️ I’m looking to collaborate on various projects...
 - 📫 How to reach me >>https://www.linkedin.com/in/ankit-kumar-5a85711bb//ankit.amarjit@gmail.com.